 How to research Italian ancestry

-Discover how you can trace your Italian ancestors in their home country using online records
+Do you have Italian ancestry?
+Discover how you can trace Italian ancestors in their home country with online family history records

 Percy Shelley praised Italy as “thou paradise of exiles”.
 But migration runs in both directions.
 In the past 150 years or so many native Italians have left the peninsula.
 Italy has only been a unified country since 1861, and the post-unification period marked the beginning of mass emigration, with later waves occurring during the build-up and aftermath of the First and Second World Wars.